-> Charlotte Sun (Port Charlotte, FL) – Sunday, April 15, 2007 Capt.
+Charlotte Sun (Port Charlotte, FL) – Sunday, April 15, 2007 Capt.
 Luis Chirichigno was piloting an Army Cobra attack helicopter high above a couple of low-flying observation copters eight miles south of Duc Lap, South Vietnam, on Nov.
 2, 1969.
 What happened next would make this Peruvian-born American chopper pilot a POW for the next…

+Joe Rex joined the U.S. Navy at 17 in February 1945 near the end of World War II.
+In 1970, twenty-five years later, he retired as a Master Chief Petty Officer.
 Although he was in the service during the Second World War, he served aboard the destroyer, USS Mole –DD-693—at the start of the Korean War and served as a Mobile Electronic Technician near then end of his quarter century in the Navy, Rex’s finest hour may have been during the Cuban Missile Crisis of 1962.

 Capt.
 William Ecker who flew a secret low-level photo-reconnaissance mission over Cuba in 1962 to capture Soviet nuclear missiles on film during the Cuban Missile Crisis died last Thursday (Nov.
 5, 2009) at his home in Punta Gorda, FL.
 He was 85.